wisniewskikr/chrisblog-it-java-springboot/others/security/keycloak/spa/angular-springboot-spa-security-keycloak/Readme.md

 * **Git**: tool for distributed version control
 * **Typescript**: it's superset of Javascript.
 It means that it contains everything like Javascript plus it's strongly typed, it provides OOPS elements etc.
 * **Angular**: it's component-based framework for building structured single page applications on client side.
+* **Keycloak**: it is an open-source identity and access management solution that provides authentication, authorization, and single sign-on (SSO) capabilities for applications and services.
+It supports various authentication protocols like OAuth 2.0, OpenID Connect, and SAML.

 USAGES